red-ant/redant-home-staging/portfolio/move.md

 From the press release:

-#### Development of Out of Home Industry’s Automated Proposal Platform commences
+<h2 class="h4">Development of Out of Home Industry’s Automated Proposal Platform commences</h2>

 The Outdoor Media Association (OMA) has today announced the appointment of Red Ant to build the Australian Out of Home (OOH) industry’s first Automated Proposal Platform (APP).